petebachant/helm-kubectl-awscli/README.md

 ## Build

-For doing a manual local build of the image:
+For doing a manual local build of the image run `make docker`.
-`make docker_build`